 If you’re looking to rent a bike for a few hours, we suggest using Donkey Republic as they have a couple of locations near Cowley and have an app which makes it a breeze to pick up and drop off a bicycle.

-Our favourite places to eat and drink in Cowley
+Our favorite places to eat and drink in Cowley.

 Taking the title of the UK’s number one Caribbean restaurant, Cowley’s Spiced Roots needs to be at the very top of your foodie list.
 Cosy and welcoming, it’s as if you’ve entered into a family restaurant on a tropical island.